AndrewFarley/advanced-terraform/README.md

 ## However, modules do not (yet) support "iteration/count"...

 As apparent in the sample above, if we wanted to deploy two webservers, we would need two stanzas with the ec2instance module.
 There are some creative hacks out there to work around this using splits and joins and making modules that are specifically designed for multiplexing themselves.
-For more information on this limitation, please see the following links...
+For more information on this limitation amd working around it, please see the following links...

 https://serialseb.com/blog/2016/05/11/terraform-working-around-no-count-on-module/
 https://github.com/hashicorp/terraform/issues/953